 Fix Self-Assigned IP Address Issue on Mac

-You can use to solve the self-assigned IP address issue on your Mac running macOS High Sierra, macOS Mojave and the latest macOS Catalina.
+You can use to solve the self-assigned IP address issue on your Mac running macOS Ventura, macOS Monterey, macOS Big Sur, macOS Catalina etc.

 1. On your Mac launch finder and click on Macintosh HD.
 (Don’t see Macintosh HD?
 See here)

 2. Click on the Library folder and go to Preferences.